dsc-courses/practice.dsc80.com/problems/fa22-final/fa22-final-q05.md

 # BEGIN PROB

-In the next 6 questions, you will be asked to determine which strings are matched by various regular expression patterns when `re.search` is used.
+In this question, you will be asked to determine which strings are matched by various regular expression patterns when `re.search` is used.
 For these questions, remember that `re.search(pattern, s)` matches `s` if the pattern can be found anywhere in `s` (not necessarily at the beginning).
 For example, `re.search("name", "my name is justin")` matches, while `re.search("foo", "my name is justin")` does not.

 # BEGIN SUBPROB
 Which of the below strings are matched by `re.search` using the pattern `'a+'`?